Category Archives: Romantic Drama

 In the eyes of the law, the lovers are to be punished so they are aware they are not long for this world.

-Visually, Camelot is a spectacle that is rich with style and pizazz.
+Visually, Camelot is a spectacle rich in style and pizazz.
 Whimsical colors and a ton of vibrant and fragrant flowers appear regularly amid fields of greens and forests of trees.

-The castles and battlefields also support gothic structures and masculine power that perfectly balances the exquisiteness of other aspects.
+The castles and battlefields also support Gothic structures and masculine power, which perfectly balance the exquisiteness of the other aspects.

 This more than makes up for any drudgery the story might have.
 It’s nice to sit back and be fulfilled by the cinematic beauty, especially considering the romance at the heart of the picture.

-So when the story drags, one can enjoy the visuals and escape momentarily.
+So when the story drags, one can enjoy the visuals and escape for a moment.

-Also impressive is the story of friendship and how a woman’s affectionswoman can tear apart two male friends.
+Also impressive is the story of friendship and how a woman’s affection for a man can tear apart two male friends.

 Camelot (1967) is a behemoth epic that requires patience.
 Some parts flat-out drag.
-But the daring and compelling triangle between the three leads usually turns the experience into an above-average thrill ride.
+But the daring, compelling triangle among the three leads usually turns the experience into an above-average thrill ride.

 Oscar Nominations: 4 wins-Best Art Direction (won), Best Cinematography, Best Costume Design (won), Best Costume Design (won), Best Original Song Score or Adaptation Score (won), Best Sound